SublimeText/Mote/README.md

 default_path
   default path to `cd` into

+password
+  password for sftp.
+Use this option if your PuTTY session name or password contains a space

+private_key
+  path to private key.
+Remember to escape the `\` into `\\`

 NOTE: if you wish to place your password here, it cannot contain a '!'
 Due to limitations of psftp